Learning Stochastic Closures Using Ensemble Kalman Inversion: Numerical Results

 \section{Numerical Results}

 To demonstrate the capability of the proposed methodology, we apply it to four different examples, including classical chaotic systems (Lorenz 63 system in subsection~\ref{ssec:NL63}, Lorenz 96 system in subsection~\ref{ssec:NL96}), climate dynamics (ENSO in subsection~\ref{ssec:NENSO}), and molecular dynamics (butane molecule dihedral angle in subsection~\ref{ssec:NButane}).
 All these numerical studies confirm that the proposed methodology serves well as a systematic approach to the fitting of SDE models to data.
-In all cases, the data are initially presented in two figures, one showing the ability of the EKI method to fit the data, and a second showing how well the fitted SDE performs in terms of reproducing the invariant measure.
-We then show other figures which differ between the different cases and are designed to illustrate the nature of the fitted SDE model.
+In particular the data we use appears to lead to identifiable parameter estimation problems in every example presented.
+In all cases, the data are initially presented in two figures, one showing the ability of the EKI method to fit the data, and a second showing how well the fitted SDE performs in terms of reproducing the invariant measure of the true system.
+The ensemble size is chosen as 100 by default.
+The noise $\Gamma$ is estimated based on the ensemble of time-averaged data from the system with random initial conditions.
+It should be noted that the time-averaged data (which serve as training data) are obtained from a relatively short trajectory, and the invariant measures (which serve as testing data) are obtained by simulating the modeled system for a much longer time.
+We then show other figures that differ from case to case and are designed to illustrate the quality and nature of the fitted SDE model.